isabella232/qvto/releng/org.eclipse.qvto.releng.tycho/README.txt

 The SimRel aggregator is configured by GIT\org.eclipse.simrel.build\mmt-qvto.aggrcon to use an explicit milestone entry

-So edit mmt-qvto.aggrcon to update location="http://download.eclipse.org/mmt/qvto/updates/milestones/3.9.3/S201805290850"
+So edit qvto.aggrcon to update location="http://download.eclipse.org/mmt/qvto/updates/milestones/3.9.3/S201805290850"
 commit with a comment such as [qvto] 3.9.3M5 for Photon and Push to Gerrit (refs/for/master) If that comes back with SUCCESS, push to master